phalcon/blog/data/posts/2017/03/2017-03-03-building-the-new-phalcon-website-middleware-part-3.md

 This method is called within our middleware class, before the `call()` method is called.
 As a result, if we are here, that means that we have a 404 and therefore need to route the user to the relevant handler/view.

 #### `RedirectMiddleware`
 This middleware is responsible for redirections.
-In reality we only have one redirection from the `/roadmap` url/stub to our Github page, which can easily be achieved with a directive in our  `.htaccess` file.
+We only have one actual redirection from the `/roadmap` url/stub to our Github page, which can be easily achieved with a directive in our  `.htaccess` file.

 Since this application serves as a showcase or tutorial, we opted to create a middleware class that will handle this.